 20. To reduce the amount of synthetic marine debris, the use of natural or biodegradable materials for FADs should be promoted.
+The use of non-plastic and biodegradable materials in the construction of FADs is encouraged.

 21. The Scientific Committee shall continue to review research results on the use of nonentangling material and biodegradable material on FADs, and shall provide specific recommendations to the Commission as appropriate.